Stevertus/dManager-packages/README.md

 }

 ```
 If you set up all of this you are ready to publish it!
-I want to have a high quality selection of datapacks in dManager, so every submitted pack is checked manually, so it can take a few days until it is released.
+I want to have a high quality selection of packs in dManager, so every submitted pack is checked manually, so it can take a few days until it is released.

-You can publish your datapack in different ways:
+You can publish your pack in different ways:
-* use the submit fields at the [bottom of the page](#form)
+* click the submit button directly in the app
-* create a pull request on gitHub: [here]()
+* create a pull request on gitHub: [here](https://github.com/Stevertus/dManager-packages/pulls)
-* write a message on my [Discord]() in the channel #publish-my-datapack
+* write a message on my [Discord](https://discord.gg/BmnMBSq) in the channel #feature-my-pack
 * contact me by email [stevertusyt@gmail.com](mailto::stevertusyt@gmail.com)

 In each case you have to provide a valid link to the `datapack.json`, all the specified files must be reachable and you have to give a small description(max 200w) of your datapack.